ianhomer/dotfiles/README.md

 [cspell-dicts](https://github.com/streetsidesoftware/cspell-dicts) by adding
 global package to install-node-packages script.

+To trace where a word is defined:

+    cspell trace <word>

 ## Thanks

 Too many dotfiles projects out there that have given me inspiration to mention